Deportation Defense Lawyers in Houston

 The government will never appoint an attorney to an individual in question.
 As such, it is imperative to secure the representation of a qualified Houston deportation defense lawyer that has experience in removal proceedings.
 We can help you complete various waivers that may allow you to remain in the United States.

 Begin building your defense today!
-Contact Sebastian Simon Law Group, PLLC to set up a consultation with a skilled deportation defense attorney in Houston.
+Contact Sebastian Simon Law Group, PLLC to set up a consultation with a skilled deportation defense lawyer in Houston.

 I would definitely recommend this law firm to anyone applying to get their green card.- Mariana Solis Lujambio